 After that I walked a block or so for dinner at what is today called Ye Old Fish House, at the foot of Schuyler right by the river.
 When I stopped there in 2003 it was called the Oquawka Diner.

 Full and content I ambled back to the tent for a good night’s sleep.

-That’s when the memorable happened.
-Just before first light I woke up to a huge racket.
+A few hours later the memorable happened.
+In the pre-dawn darkness I woke up to a huge racket.
 It sounded like every guy for miles around with a pickup truck and a boat and a dog had descended on the town boat ramp, a mere couple hundred feet from me, intent upon making as much noise as possible.
 I peered out of the tent.
 The place was mobbed with folks launching their boats.
 Boat engines raced, dogs barked, and doors slammed.